imagej/imagej.github.io/pages/Labkit.md

 2. Start Labkit by selecting "Plugins \> Segmentation \> Labkit" from the menu.
 3. Labkit should start and display the image.
-If it shows a black window instead of the image: Click {% include key content='S' %} and adjust the contrast.
+If it shows a black window instead of the image: Click {% include key content='press|S'
+    %} and adjust the contrast.
 4. Select "foreground" (In the side bar of Labkit).
 Select the pencil tool (top bar of Labkit) and draw on the image.
 5. Select "background" and the pencil tool, and mark some other region